AdobeDocs/commerce-php/src/pages/developer/components/routing.md

 ### Default router

-The [`DefaultRouter`] class, is the last router Magento checks during the routing process.
+The [`DefaultRouter`] class, is the last router that the application checks during the routing process.
 Requests that reach this point often contain invalid URLs that previous routers cannot handle.

-Magento uses the default [NoRouteHandler] to process these requests, but you can write your own no-route handler by implementing the [NoRouteHandlerInterface].
+The application uses the default [NoRouteHandler] to process these requests, but you can write your own no-route handler by implementing the [NoRouteHandlerInterface].

 ### Custom routers